faranalytics/dialog/README.md

 #### Participant

-Each component of a Dialog orchestration, including the User(s), the Agent and its LLM, the STT model, the TTS model, and the VoIP implementation, is a _participant_.
+Each component of a Dialog orchestration, including the User(s), the Agent and its LLM(s), the STT model, the TTS model, and the VoIP implementation, is a _participant_.

 #### User